 Row 3 identifies a rate shop option to be sent from Shopify as Free Shipping.
 When this is received, it will not populate the carrier information in NetSuite, and will be sent to the WMS as RATESHOP:Ground.
 Since this option is only sent on order, it is acceptable that NetSuite is not populated, as it may be populated with the actual carrier used once the order is shipped.

 Row 5 identifies an option provided to the customer to ship their order with an Express carrier.
 This code also carries information about Signature Required option, potentially due to the type of goods shipped.
 In this case the carrier will be defaulted to the Canada Post, and the defaulted carrier information will be sent to both NetSuite and WMS.
+Note that the information about Signature Required option is not carried through the process, and mapping it to a correct field may require additional development.

 Row 6 identifies the carrier value for Canada Post that would be returned to Shopify with the shipment details.
 In this case only the carrier name is sent, so that Shopify can determine the tracking URL based on tracking number and the carrier code passed.